azad4me/ELF_fake_virus/README.md

 # Ethical hacking.
-Building Applications
+Building Applications for security training
 This a learning project aimed for training on the possible behaviour of C-developed viruses.

-## A study example
+## A study example for Linux machines
-* A basic virus sample (learning purposes, do not shoot me!) aimed for Linux machines (where ELF file signatures matter).
+* A basic virus sample  aimed for Linux machines using ELF (Executable and Linkable Format) concepts
 * The virus copies itself to all binary files from a specified directory and avoids reinfecting itself.